When it comes to vaping and vaporizer safety…

 If a vaporizer is designed properly, the heating element shouldn't come into contact with any acidic compounds.

 However, if your vaporizer has an aluminum bowl or heating chamber, these parts do come in contact with acidic compounds.

 Resin, which is the left-overs of your herb that clog the vapor path of your vaporizer is acidic after all.

 Just because the aluminum heating element of the Volcano is safe, does not mean aluminum heating elements of other vaporizers are safe as well.

-Only if it comes from a reputable and transparent company.
+I would only trust an aluminum heating element if it comes from a reputable and transparent company.

 Ceramic Heating Element